curiosta/curiosta-website/src/pages/terms/index.md

 ---
-title: Refund & Cancellation
+title: Terms of use
 description: Explore Curiosta's terms of usage, outlining the conditions and guidelines for using their platform, ensuring a secure and productive learning experience.

-layout: "@layouts/MarkdownLayout.astro"
+layout: "@layouts/TermsMarkdownLayout.astro"
 ---

 ## Heading